Watch: Meet The Tattoo Artist Changing Women's Lives By Inking Their Breasts

-Until 2011, Amy Black was a well-respected but straightforward tattoo artist, working on the bodies of the men and women of Richmond, VA, where she owns a small parlor.
+Until 2011, Amy Black was a well-respected but straightforward tattoo artist, working on the bodies of the men and women of Richmond, Virginia, where she owns a small parlour.
 But one day she received a telephone call that would drastically change the course of her career.

-A woman whose breast had been removed following cancer phoned Amy's shop looking for a tattoo artist who might be able to recreate the nipple and areola that she lost in the mastectomy.
-Amy agreed and has been creating lifelike nipples and covering surgery scars with beautiful designs ever since.
-She also started the Pink Ink Fund, a charity that gives financial aid to those seeking post-mastectomy breast tattoos.
+A woman who had had a breast removed following cancer phoned her shop looking for a tattooist that might be able to recreate her nipple and areola that she lost in the mastectomy.
+Amy agreed and has been creating life-like nipples and covering surgery scars with illustrations on women and trans men ever since, even setting up a charity called the Pink Ink Fund which gives financial aid to those needing assistance.

 Advertisement